themindfulbit/td/_content/1-episodes/2014-01-24-064-finding-your-way.md

 >
 > {{ theme:partial src="image" title="Satechi Bluetooth MediaRemote" show="{{ number }}" file="satechi.jpg" }}
 >
-> I've also moved on from ProClip's excellent car mounts to the more minimal [Kenu Airframe](http://store.apple.com/us/product/HC299ZM/A/kenu-airframe-portable-car-vent-mount-for-iphone?fnode=46) which works even with bulkier iPhone cases (in width, not depth &ndash; the Mophie Juice Pack Air is pushing it).
+> I've also moved on from ProClip's excellent car mounts to the more minimal [Kenu Airframe](http://store.apple.com/us/product/HC299ZM/A/kenu-airframe-portable-car-vent-mount-for-iphone?fnode=46) which works even with bulkier iPhone cases (in width, not depth – the Mophie Juice Pack Air is pushing it).
 >
 > {{ theme:partial src="image" title="Kenu Airframe" show="{{ number }}" file="kenu-horiz.jpg" }}
 >
-> Its low profile, rotating vent-grip, and easy removal makes it useful for taking on trips for your rental car.
+> Its low profile, rotating vent-grip, and easy removal makes it useful for taking on trips in a rental car.
 You'll probably want to turn off airflow to the vent it's mounted on, since your car's climate control can make your phone ice cold or even hot enough for it to turn itself off.
 >
 > Also useful is the [Griffin BlueTrip](http://www.amazon.com/Griffin-Technology-BlueTrip-iPhone-Smartphones/dp/B004KPLS7K/ref=sr_1_1?s=electronics&ie=UTF8&qid=1390591412&sr=1-1&keywords=griffin+bluetrip) for routing phone audio to vehicles (like mine) that lack [Bluetooth Audio](http://en.wikipedia.org/wiki/Bluetooth_profile#Advanced_Audio_Distribution_Profile_.28A2DP.29) integration.
 Its one big failing is that the microphone is both greedy and terrible, so you'll find yourself fumbling to connect via your car's hands-free connection when somebody calls.
 >